Muscle–eye–brain disease: Muscle dystrophies

 The most prevalent signs of MEB is infants being born floppy.
 It refers to the condition of hypotonia.
 The types of hypotonia found on patients include generalized hypotonia, diffuse hypotonia, congenital hypotonia and the other subtypes.
 Its cause behind is mainly the severe muscular dystrophy and partly brain abnormalities.

 80% - 99% individuals display various myopathy.
 In general, they manifest severe muscle weakness and retarded motor development.
 Hence, gait disturbance (abnormal walking) is found in 80% - 99% of the diseased individuals.
 A significant portion of them have limited mobility that fail to walk or even rotate the head.
 The muscle weakness affects facial muscles apart from skeletal muscles.
 It gives rise to speech impairment in most of the cases.

 The other signs include joint and/or spinal rigidity, reduced muscle mass, hyporeflexia, muscular contracture, spasticity, muscle atrophy and spinal deformities.

 Ocular abnormalities

+Fundoscopy of the patients with muscle-eye-brain disease.
+In Fig.A, there is a cataract and in Fig.B optic nerve atrophy, and left retinal dysplasia can be seen. in Fig.C and Fig.D retinal and choroidal pigment epithelium atrophy and optic nerve atrophy can be seen.

 Visual problems are often found in people with MEB.
 Patients have low visual acuity and fail to fixate to the visual stimuli.
 Depends on the severity, some display no visual response, some can response to light and some to object.

 More than 80% of the patients reported visual impairment.
 Common problems include glaucoma, myopia, strabismus ("crossed-eye") and optic atrophy which all occurs in 80-99%.
 Optic atrophy contains poor pigmentation of ocular fundi, thin blood vessels of retina, small optic discs and scleral border and optic coloboma (degeneration of the inferior optic nerve).
 Cataract affects 30% - 79% of individuals.
 Buphthalmos (enlargement of the eyeball), megalocornea (enlargement of cornea) and nystagmus (uncontrollable eyeball movement) are present in some rare case.

 Although ocular abnormalities account for the poor vision to a large extent, some of the visual problems is associated with the brain abnormalities.